CASR Part 90 - Additional airworthiness requirements

 CASA is aware of some omissions and unintended consequences associated with the implementation of Part 90 of CASR, both in the regulations and the associated Part 90 Manual of Standards (MOS).

 Standards Development project CS 14/09 has been approved to review Part 90 and the Part 90 MOS.
-Any amendments will be developed in close consultation with the Certification and Manufacturing Standards Sub-committee and issued in draft form for public comment.
-CASA will send notification via the Certification and Airworthiness mailing list when proposed amendments are available for public consultation.
+Any amendments will be issued in draft form for public consultation.
+CASA will send notification via the certification and airworthiness mailing list when proposed amendments are available for public consultation.

 Part 90 and the Part 90 Manual of Standards (MOS) came into effect 1 December 2010.

-Part 90 can be found in volume 2 of CASR.
+Part 90 can be found in volume 2 of Civil Aviation Safety Regulations 1998.
 Recent amendments to this Part may be listed in the Unincorporated Amendments.

 Manual of Standards